tuck1s/thetucks-com/content/post/fibonacci/index.md

 0;1; for (i=1;i<1000;i++) {g=last;last+=f;f=g;last}
 end
 ```

-Arbirtary precision is very useful for generating long numbers accurately.

 The `BC_LINE_LENGTH` environment variable is used to prevent long lines from being split with a `\` continuation character.